EmilHvitfeldt/smltar/docs/05_word_embeddings.md

 #> # … with 7,465 more rows
 ```

 We find a lot of dollar amounts, which makes sense.
-Let us filter out the numbers to see what non-dollar words are similar to `"fee'`
+Let us filter out the numbers to see what non-dollar words are similar to "fee".

 ```r